nov-solutions/sol-web/README.md

 1. Install [Docker Engine](https://docs.docker.com/engine/install/) if you haven't already

-2. Replace the values in `.env` with appropriate values for the local build of the project
+2. Replace the values in the `environment` configurations in `docker-compose.yaml` with appropriate values for the development build of the project

 3. Run `python find_replace.py` in the root directory